 Causes of Myofascial Pain

-Myofascia has ten times more pain and movement sensors in it compared to muscle tissue so when it is dysfunctional it causes profound disability and pain.
-Muscle Trigger Points are are a very localised form of myofascial dysfunction.
+Myofascia has ten times more pain and movement sensors in it compared to muscle tissue, so when it is dysfunctional it causes profound disability and pain.
+Muscle Trigger Points are a very localised form of myofascial dysfunction.

 Pain occurs due to pain sensors in the fascia and muscles having stress placed upon them, this stress comes from the tightness and stiffness of the fascia and the accumulation of metabolic waste products due to restricted blood flow.